benbhall/benbhall.github.io/_posts/2021-03-26-fail-secure-aspnetcore-auth.md

 * If we want a user authenticated we add the `[Authorize]`.
 * If we want to check if a user is authorized we can add  `[Authorize]`.

-The attribute is only one many ways to do things but just wanted to say now, that I don't like this ambiguity being the default for *simple authorization* 😁.
+The attribute is only one of many ways to do things but I just wanted to say now, that I don't like this ambiguity being the default for *simple authorization* 😁.
 For this article we'll play along with it as we're just looking at whatever it takes to enforce authentication.

 ### To be fair

 The [authorization middleware](https://github.com/dotnet/aspnetcore/blob/7e145b1132ebe0bf85765f5ef96d337ff2d790e2/src/Security/Authorization/Policy/src/AuthorizationMiddleware.cs#L70) does actually call authentication directly, so the behaviour of the attribute isn't totally out there - it makes sense that an attempt to authorize should also ensure authentication has taken place first.

+Any let's get back on topic...

 ## Undesirable: Fail Open